-Make Pain a Thing of the Past with the help of Spinal Cord Stimulator
+Make Herniated Disc Pain a Thing of the Past with the help of a Spinal Cord Stimulator

 The discs in the spine provide cushioning in between the bones, known as vertebrae.
 It is because of these discs that the spine is able to move and shift without the bones rubbing together and without creating stiffness and pain.
 But these discs are also fragile, and while they are well protected within the back, age and injury may cause the soft gel within the discs to squeeze loose.

 When that happens, it is referred to as a herniated disc (also known as a slipped or ruptured disc).
 While some herniated discs cause no symptoms, others end up pushing on the nerves of the spine.
 When they do, it can cause moderate to severe pain.

 How Herniated Disc is Treated – and the Best Options Available

 Some herniated discs heal on their own.
 Others go for years without requiring treatment because the pain is manageable, or experience relief with some physical therapy sessions and rest.
 But for many, the slipped disc causes moderate to severe pain, and requires treatment in order to eliminate the constant pain.

 With many treatments available, it is important to choose the one that makes the most sense for you – the one with the highest success rate.
 Some choices to consider include: